Care EXPERIENCED and estranged students

 Course administrator

-If you have a question or a problem relating to your course, your course administrator is there to help you.
+If you have a question or a problem relating to your course, your Course Administrator is there to help you.
 You can find their details in your course handbook.

-LBU Halls of Residence
+LBU-managed Halls of Residence

 The Residence Life team can support you with accommodation-based queries and concerns.
 Whether you're having problems with flatmates, finding it hard to adjust to your new setting or just want to meet a friendly face for a chat, the team are available for you.
 They are available to meet with you, either in their offices on City Campus or at the following halls: Arena Village, Carnegie Village, Kirkstall Brewery and Marsden House.